homepage

 Cabrón

-Located along the Albert Cuypmarkt in De Pijp, Cabrón is better for sultry nights inside than al fresco dining.
-And what better way to start any such night than with a margarita?
-Cabrón’s used top-quality tequila, came shaken (not frozen or anything silly like that) and sported a salt rim that only went halfway around the glass.
+Along the Albert Cuypmarkt in De Pijp, Cabrón is better suited for sultry nights inside than al fresco dining.
+To test their wares, I tried three varieties of Cabrón’s tacos: the carnitas with sweet potato purée and queso fresco, which came in a delicious blue-corn tortilla; the softshell crab with sweet mango salsa and shredded cabbage; and a vegan number with battered cauliflower instead of fish.
+All of them were Lekker with a capital L. As for their signature margarita, Cabrón’s used top-quality tequila, came shaken (not frozen or anything silly like that) and sported a salt rim that only went halfway around the glass.
 Just the way I like it.
-As for the tacos, they were pretty good as well.
-I tried three varieties: the carnitas (because who can resist pork on anything?) with sweet potato purée and queso fresco, which came in a delicious blue-corn tortilla; the softshell crab with sweet mango salsa and shredded cabbage; and a vegan number with battered cauliflower instead of fish.
-All of them were Lekker with a capital L.

 Cabron Mexican restaurant Amsterdam - margarita